directus/directus/docs/extensions/interfaces.md

 ## 3. Develop your Custom Interface

-The interface itself is simply a Vue component, which provides an blank canvas for creating anything you need.
+The interface itself is simply a Vue component, which provides a blank canvas for creating anything you need.

 ## 4. Build and Deploy